How exactly to Weight Rubrics: component Four in a Five-Part Series

 No interest that is interviews/demonstrated

-The UW will not conduct formal interviews or consider demonstrated curiosity about the admission decision.
+The UW doesn’t conduct interviews that are formal consider demonstrated fascination with the admission choice.

 No letters of suggestion

-We ask you never to send letters of suggestion or other materials that are supplemental as drawings, CDs, DVDs, publications or any other portfolio kind things.
-We shall discover every thing we must learn about you during your application and essay reactions.
+We ask which you to not ever deliver letters of suggestion or any other supplemental materials such as drawings, CDs, DVDs, publications or other portfolio kind things.
+We shall discover every thing we must find out about you throughout your application and essay reactions.